Patrick260/Memory-Game/README.md

 ## What's this?

-A simple Memory-Game written in Java.
+A Memory-Game written in Java.

 ## How to play